Temple Beth Emeth

-Rabbi Levy has been Temple Beth Emeth's Rabbi since April 1, 1984.
-He was born in New York City to a family that had been Reform for four generations.
+Rabbi Emeritus was born in New York City to a family that had been Reform for four generations.
 Growing up, he was actively involved in the Reform youth movement; then he went to Israel for a year and worked on a kibbutz between high school and starting college.
 Rabbi Levy received a B.A. in Biblical Studies from Boston University where he was Magna Cum Laude and received the Richard E. Katz Memorial Scholarship.
 He received his Masters of Hebrew Letters in 1977 and rabbinical ordination from Hebrew Union College-Jewish Institute of Religion in 1979.
 At that time, he was the Temple Emanuel City of New York Scholar.
 In 2004, he received his Honorary Doctorate of Divinity from Hebrew Union College.

 CANTOR EMERITA ANN Z. ROSE

 Cantor Emerita Annie Rose came to Temple Beth Emeth in 1994.
-Under her direction, the music program at TBE has grown to include a volunteer adult choir, Kol Halev, and three youth choirs which perform in services and concerts throughout the year.
-Annie also directs the Youth Program, serving children in grades 4-12.
-As part of the National Federation of Temple Youth, Temple Beth Emeth's youth groups are among the most active in the region.
+Under her direction, the music program at TBE grew to include a volunteer adult choir, Kol Halev, and three youth choirs which perform in services and concerts throughout the year.
+Annie also directed the Youth Program, serving children in grades 4-12.

 AMIE BROCKMAN, ACCOUNT MANAGER

-Amie was a contractor bookkeeper for us for four years and has new joined our staff part-time as our account manager.
+Amie was a contractor bookkeeper for Temple Beth Emeth for four years, and is now TBE's part-time account manager.

 VICTORIA GROSS, ACCOUNT ADMINISTRATOR